Annotation Configuration

 User whereEntity = new User();whereEntity.setNickname("John Doe");whereEntity.setAge(30);

-// Using the whereEntity methodUpdateWrapper<User> updateWrapper = new UpdateWrapper<>(whereEntity);userMapper.update(user, updateWrapper);
+// Use the whereEntity methodUpdateWrapper<User> updateWrapper = new UpdateWrapper<>(whereEntity);userMapper.update(user, updateWrapper);

-MyBatis-Plus will automatically generate an SQL statement similar to the following:
+MyBatis-Plus will automatically generate SQL similar to:

 UPDATE sys_userSET email = 'john.doe@example.com'WHERE nickname = 'John Doe' AND age = 30;